adamay909/s3backer_docker/README.md

 The -f is to keep the process in the foreground so as to prevent the container from exiting immediately.
-If you start the container without any S3BACKER_OPTIONS+ARGUMENTS, it will display the help message for s3backer and exit..
+If you start the container without any S3BACKER_OPTIONS+ARGUMENTS, it will display the help message for s3backer and exit.

 The main difference between using the plain s3backer binary and this image is that this image will mount the S3 backed file inside the container and you need